 There’s a remarkable salon on a bend in the main road called House Of Trend, complete with a gaudy multi-coloured sign with ‘#HOT’ on it twice, and promising a ‘Unique Experience In Unisex Grooming’.
-It’s definitely that, as they also manage to offer tattoos, botox, teeth whitening and smoothies.
-I assume the latter is the blended fruit drink that I’m familiar with, rather than some sort of innovative waxing treatment that I’m not.
+It’s definitely that, as they also manage to offer tattoos, Botox, teeth whitening, and smoothies.
+I assume the latter is the blended fruit drink I’m familiar with, rather than some sort of innovative waxing treatment that I’m not.

-The M60 ring road marks the boundary between Manchester and Middleton, an outer part of Rochdale which wishes it wasn’t.
+The M60 ring road marks the boundary between Manchester and Middleton, an outer limb of Rochdale which wishes it wasn’t.

 It feels like quite a well-to-do area, certainly on its approaches, where gigantic houses rub garden fences with bungalows with a bigger footprint than most Cheshire mansions.
 Then again, a bloke was stabbed outside a boxing event outside the Middleton Arena last night, so may be not.